 What Are Blockchains?

 These blocks act as a “record” of all the transactions that have been made.
-Once a block is full, a new block is created which provides another opportunity to earn a certain amount of reward Bitcoins.
+Once a block is full, a new block is created which provides another opportunity to earn Bitcoins.

 Where Do Bitcoins Come From?

 Mining is the process by which Bitcoins are generated.
 This process involves the users lending their processing power to the blockchain for a chance to earn a fraction of the generated coin.

 Mining involves your processor generating a random number and checking it against the current block “puzzle”.
 There can only be one “right answer” for each block and that person is rewarded with a predetermined reward for the block.

 This is an extremely competitive process that is automatically regulated by the algorithm to ensure that inflation does not occur.
 A known number of Bitcoins are generated every year and that amount is halved the next year until there are 21 million Bitcoins generated.